 - Think of something that used to make you happy before you became ill.
 Did you like to hike?
 You may not be able to take long hikes now, but try getting outside and walk around your block or just sit on your porch.
 Part of what you liked about hiking was being outside.
 Try to find some part of lost activities that you can still do.

 - Try a new hobby.
-Have you always thought about making jewelery or painting but never took the time.
+Have you always thought about making jewelry or trying your hand at painting but never took the time.
 Now that you find yourself with more down time experiment with something new.

 - Help others by volunteering.
 When you put the focus on those less fortunate than yourself it actually helps you feel better about your own situation.